hack-as-a-service/.github/profile/README.md

 - [CLI](https://github.com/hack-as-a-service/cli)
 - [Documentation](https://github.com/hack-as-a-service/docs)

-Hack as a Service is powered by a few core services that handle different responsibilties.
-The CLI and GitHub bot are written in Go, and our other backend services are currently undergoing a rewrite in Rust.
+Hack as a Service is powered by a few core services that handle different responsibilities.
+The CLI, the GitHub bot and our other backend services are currently undergoing a rewrite in Rust.
 Our documentation site uses mdBook with a custom theme to match the design of the frontend.
 The frontend uses Next.js, along with Chakra UI and a slightly modified version of @hackclub/theme.

 ### 🛠️ Contribution:
 Contributions to the project are welcome!
-So if you want to help with it, check out the following information:
+So if you want to help with it, check out our [documentation](https://haas.hackclub.com/docs/) and then go to the repository you want to contribute in order to see more details about it.

 ### 🍱 License: